satyakitalukder/satyaki_Datahack/README.md

     🎈This classifier model gave the highest mean ROC-AUC score for this dataset, which was the main evaluation metric for the project(model).
 ---> The last part contains a comparison with the 'Support Vector Machine' Algorithm with the 'Linear' kernel, which performed well too, in this dataset, but the accuracy metric and ROC-AUC score were still
      better for the 'Histogram Gradient Boosting' Algorithm. 👍

-     (-- The Python code of the model can be found in this repo.
-It is named 'satyakitalukder_Datahack.ipynb') (-- The final prediction of the model on the test set can be found in the same, in the name 'final.csv') (-- Other related doccuments can be found on the repo itself)